 Q.: What do you miss most from your days at Deree?

 The high energy levels and lively atmosphere in the “oasis” of the ACG campus.

 Q.: If you could go back in time, is there anything that would you do differently?

 Appreciate more the many opportunities offered at Deree and get involved in more extracurricular activities and student community initiatives.

 Q.: Where was your favorite spot on campus?

-Dean Theodore Lyras – He was more than a professor; he was my mentor, inspiring me to do my best and helping me build my self-confidence and unleash my potential
+Dean Theodore Lyras – He was more than a professor; he was my mentor, inspiring me to do my best and helping me build my self-confidence and unleash my potential.

-My daughters are a precious source of inspiration, boosting my energy levels whenever I run dry.
+There are role models who inspire me for their values, achievements and impact towards great causes, but nothing compares to my daughters, who are a precious source of inspiration, boosting my energy levels whenever I run dry.

-Q.: Your motto in life?
+Q.: What is your motto in life?

 ACG Alumni: We Stay Connected!